open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="seed-schema"></a>
 ##### Seed
-Always the first metadata event that establishes identity of the dataset.
+Establishes the identity of the dataset.
+Always the first metadata event in the chain.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |